zabbix/zabbix/templates/app/ceph_agent2/README.md

-# Template App Ceph by Zabbix Agent2
+# Ceph by Zabbix Agent2

 ## Overview